 2. Cornstarch glue recipe

 This is another basic glue recipe that works better than the flour recipe.
-It’s good for holding paper together without making ripples or bubbles.
+The cornstarch makes it good for holding paper together without making ripples or bubbles.

 - Pour 3/4 cup of water in a saucepan over medium heat.